-Caffeine: America’s Drug Turns Healthy and May Help Weight Loss
+Caffeine: America’s Drug Turns Healthy and Helps Your Weight Loss Plans

 More than half of all American adults consume more than 300 milligrams (mg) of caffeine every day, making it America’s most popular drug.
 It is a natural component of chocolate, coffee, and non-herbal tea.
 It is used as an added energy boost in most colas and energy drinks.
 It’s also found in diet pills and some over-the-counter pain relievers and medicines.
 But coffee is the main source of caffeine for most people.